 Canadian Landlord and Tenant Act in Ontario: Rights And Responsibilities

-Under the Landlord Tenant Act in Ontario, both you and the tenant have rights and responsibilities.
-As a landlord, you must supply your new tenants with a copy of the brochure the Landlord and Tenant Board (LTB) created, which contains information about their roles, how to contact them, and of course, landlord and tenant rights and responsibilities.
+Under the Landlord Tenant Act in Toronto, both you and the tenant have rights and responsibilities.
+The Landlord and Tenant Board (LTB) created a brochure, which contains information about their roles, how to contact them, and of course, landlord and tenant rights and responsibilities.
 You can visit LTB offices or their service centers to obtain a copy or print one online.

-Here are the rights you have as a landlord in Ontario:
+Here are the rights you have as a landlord in Toronto:

 - Setting the rent amount